Una Stubbs: Personal life

-Stubbs was born in 1937 in Welwyn Garden City, Hertfordshire, the daughter of Angela K. Rawlinson and Clarence Reginald Stubbs.
-She grew up in Hinckley, Leicestershire, and was sent to La Roche dancing school in Slough by her mother.
-She was married to the actor Peter Gilmore from 1958 to 1969: they adopted a son, Jason.
-After their divorce in 1969, she married actor Nicky Henson.
-They divorced in 1975 but remained good friends.
-She and Henson had two children: composer Christian Henson (born 25 December 1971), and musician-composer Joe Henson (born 18 September 1973).
+Stubbs was married to the actor Peter Gilmore from 1958 to 1969: they adopted a son, Jason.
+After their divorce in 1969, she married another actor, Nicky Henson.
+They divorced in 1975, after having two sons, but remained good friends.
+Their sons are the composer Christian Henson (born 25 December 1971), and the musician-composer Joe Henson (born 18 September 1973).

-For many years, Stubbs sketched vignettes of characters around London, and held exhibitions of these near her London home.
-On several occasions, paintings by Stubbs were exhibited at the Royal Academy's Summer Exhibition, most recently in 2020.
+For many years, Stubbs sketched vignettes of characters around London and held exhibitions of these near her London home.
+On several occasions, paintings by Stubbs, submitted anonymously, were exhibited at the Royal Academy's Summer Exhibition, most recently in 2020.

 Stubbs had known her Sherlock co-star Benedict Cumberbatch since he was four years old, as she had worked with his mother, Wanda Ventham.

 Stubbs was the subject of an episode of the BBC series Who Do You Think You Are?, broadcast on 24 July 2013.
-It discussed several of her ancestors, including her great-grandfather Sir Ebenezer Howard, who was the founder of the garden city movement, and was the driving force in the design and creation of the first garden cities, Letchworth Garden City and Welwyn Garden City, situated in Hertfordshire.
+It discussed several of her ancestors.

 After several months of ill health, Stubbs died at her home in Edinburgh on 12 August 2021, at the age of 84.